Nxai Pan Camp: Information from the owner

 Activities at Nxai Pan Camp

-Game Drives - Day
+Game Drives - Day only

 Game drives are undertaken in custom designed Toyota game viewing vehicles seating no more than six guests at a time in two rows of three seats.
 Guests are guided by a two person team of professional guide and tracker - a special feature of the Kwando Safaris wildlife experience.
 The two person team enables the guide to communicate points of interest and the complex interrelations that exist throughout the natural world, while the tracker ensures no sightings or tracks are missed.
 At Tau Pan, the tracker comes from the San Bushman tribe, a tribe that has traditionally lived in the Kalahari desert for generations and is intimately acquainted with the area and wildlife that is endemic to the Kalahari.